harlan-zw/harlanzw.com-vitepress/app/blog/vue-automatic-component-imports/index.md

 ### Step 1.
 Modify the Webpack Configuration

 We need to make sure the loader we'll be making is going to run after the vue-loader.
-If you are following along using Vue CLI, you can use the below code snippet.

 ```js
 // ./vue.config.js